Caribbean Versus Mountain, Old World Versus Modern And Urban—Cartagena Versus Medellín

-I hear this question a lot, so today we’re going to take an in-depth look at their strengths and weaknesses.
+I hear this question a lot, so today I’d like to take an in-depth look at the relative strengths and weaknesses of these two places I have gotten to know well.

-Cartagena is a historical resort city located on the Caribbean coast.
+Cartagena is a historic resort city located on the Caribbean coast.
 Medellín is located in a valley in the Andes Mountains, and some expats consider it the most livable city in Colombia.

 Both cities have their fans.

-Let’s take a look at how they compare in 14 different categories.
+Let’s take a look at how the two compare, in 14 different categories.

 Medellín wins here, hands down.

-The 24-hour average temperature during the year in Medellín is 72°F (22°C).
+The 24-hour average temperature during the year in Medellín is 72° Fahrenheit.
 Medellín is known as “La Ciudad de la Eterna Primavera,” or the City of Eternal Spring.
-While in Cartagena, the 24-hour average temperature is 82°F (28°C).
+While in Cartagena, the 24-hour average temperature is 82° Fahrenheit.

 Both cities have almost no seasonal variation.